ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/storage-design.md

 {{site.data.keyword.attribute-definition-list}}

 # Storage design decisions

-{: #storage-design}
+{: \#storage-design}

 The storage tiers in Power Systems Virtual Server are based on I/O operations per second (IOPS).
 It means that the performance of storage volumes is limited to the maximum number of IOPS based on volume size and storage tier.

-For each Power Systems Virtual Server instance, you must select a Flash Storage from the IBM FS9000 series device [storage tiers](/docs/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers).
+For each Power Systems Virtual Server instance, you must select a Flash Storage from the IBM FS9000 series device [storage tiers](file:////docs/power-iaas%3ftopic=power-iaas-about-virtual-server#storage-tiers).
 Tier 1 is set to 10 IOPS/GB or Tier 3 is set to 3 IOPS/GB.

 For production databases the recommendation, for performance reasons, is always Tier 1 storage.
 However, for backup storage, Tier 3 can be chosen.
 An even more cost-effective solution would be on Cloud Object Storage.

 ## Shared storage

-{: #shared-storage}
+{: \#shared-storage}

 PowerVS provides a shared storage capability that is required for implementing Oracle Data Guard.
 Use shared storage and Oracle DG to ensure data consistency across nodes in DG.

-For up-to-date specs, go [here](/docs/power-iaas?topic=power-iaas-about-virtual-server).
+For up-to-date specs, [visit IBM Cloud documentation](file://///docs/power-iaas%3ftopic=power-iaas-about-virtual-server). {: note}
-{: note}